I'm Your Woman (film): Production

 In April 2019, Rachel Brosnahan joined the cast of the film, with Julia Hart directing from a screenplay she wrote along with Jordan Horowitz.
 In September 2019, Arinzé Kene and Marsha Stephanie Blake joined the cast, and Bill Heck, Frankie Faison, Marceline Hugot, and James McMenamin joined in October.

 Filming

 Principal photography began in Pittsburgh in October 2019.

 Release

 The film premiered at the AFI Fest on October 15, 2020.
-It was given a limited release on December 4, 2020, followed by a December 11 release on Amazon Prime Video by Amazon Studios.
+It was given a limited theatrical release on December 4, 2020, followed by a December 11 release on Amazon Prime Video by Amazon Studios.